 Now let’s connect the dots.
 Frequent communication is a principal ingredient in the customer retention recipe.
 If you can get your communication frequency dialed in, you can go a long way toward building up those satisfaction scores – and the relationships that go with them.

-Content marketing: the communications channel that pulls its weight
+Content writing: the communications channel that pulls its weight

 There are many different types of customer communication, from carefully-timed smartphone notifications to good, old-fashioned direct mail.
 But on the Internet, nothing pulls its weight like content marketing.